 Roman invasion came 500 years later and their rule would last another 500, their roads and advanced technology brought a wave of wealth and prosperity until the Byzantine empire of Greek origin added their warriors’ hands to the pie, laying claim to the island for a century to come before arab settlers instigated takeover.
 These Muslim Moorish arabs introduced innovative irrigation methods; for years they reaped the rewards of Iabissa’s [Ibiza’s] fertile land through rice, cotton, orange and olive farming, but by the 13th century their mosque was replaced with a cathedral and a bloody change of hands was to occur as the Catalans seized the island’s precious soils.
 The customs, language and religion of the Catalan people left lasting imprints on the island; even now, long after Spain’s invasion and victory, Catalan tradition has been carved into the crevices of Ibiza’s cultural canvas, shaping the way of life of present day locals.

-Having undergone turbulent changes in civilization throughout its existence, by the 1950′s Ibiza became a land that welcomed immigrants of all descent.
+Having undergone turbulent changes in civilization throughout its existence, by the 1950’s Ibiza became a land that welcomed immigrants of all descent.
 Gypsies, European travelers and free-thinkers congregated on the island, many sheltering from the dictatorship of Spanish General Franco in Ibiza’s cocoon of liberal thought and expression.
-It was these vagabonds and hippies of the 1950′s and 60′s who were to make Ibiza the night time land of dance and drink it is today through revolution and cultural revolt.
+Through revolution and revolt, it was these vagabonds and hippies of the 1950’s and 60’s who were to make Ibiza the night time land of dance and drink it is today.
 Free spirited bohemian artists, poets, writers and musicians swarmed the island, bringing wild sunset fiestas and a cultural renaissance inspired by doctrines of ‘peace and free-love’.

 A blessing or a curse- how has mass tourism affected the lives of Ibiza’s inhabitants?
 Drug trafficking and gang crime- is Ibiza’s seedy underside decaying its cultural core?
 Should more be done to protect Ibiza’s ancient cultural heritage or is tourism and the great prosperity it brings, the way forward?